 “This experience has really blown me away.
 The facilities at SCHI are second-to-none, so having access to these resources as a TAFE Queensland student is amazing,” she said.

-SCHI is one of the largest joint ventures of its kind on the Sunshine Coast and is a reflection of the partnership between Queensland Health, TAFE Queensland, University of the Sunshine Coast, and Griffith University.
-Boasting a 370-seat auditorium, 150-seat lecture theatre, three clinical laboratories, e-learning labs and simulation suites containing state-of-the-art technology that replicate a variety hospital rooms, SCHI sees diploma and bachelor students cohabitate in a purpose-built training facility located in the Sunshine Coast Health Precinct.
+SCHI is one of the most unique joint ventures of its kind on the Sunshine Coast and is a reflection of the partnership between Queensland Health, TAFE Queensland, University of the Sunshine Coast, and Griffith University.
+Boasting a 370-seat auditorium, 150-seat lecture theatre, three clinical laboratories, e-learning labs and simulation suites containing state-of-the-art technology that replicate a variety of hospital rooms, SCHI sees diploma and bachelor students cohabitate in a purpose-built training facility located in the Sunshine Coast Health Precinct.

 “Studying on the same site as the Sunshine Coast University Hospital gave me a chance to make connections with the staff and you really felt a step closer to actually working there,” Carly said.

 “I’ve been undertaking my placement at the hospital and it’s been amazing to be able to see how everything happens there and the sort of facilities they work with.
 While having the chance to train hands-on with patients has been my favourite part so far, it’s also been great getting to witness a surgical procedure and the incredible technology they use,” she said.